tacoapp/help.tacoapp.com/_posts/2014-08-14-icloud-reminders.md

 To connect iCloud Reminders (also used for the iOS Reminders and OS X Reminders apps) with Taco, from the Connectors page, click "iCloud Reminders."

-Taco will present more specific instructions for making reminder lists available to Taco.
+Taco will present more specific instructions for [sharing](http://support.apple.com/kb/PH12516) reminder lists with Taco.
+Provide Taco with the email address of your
+[Apple ID](http://support.apple.com/kb/HT5625) (iCloud, App Store, and iTunes) account.

 # Behavior